Motor Carrier Insurance. For Less.

-Motor Carrier Insurance
+We Make Motor Carrier Insurance Easier

-Motor carrier insurance was introduced by the Insurance Services Office, Inc (ISO) in 1993 to address the needs of the trucking industry.
+The coverage was introduced by the Insurance Services Office, Inc (ISO) in 1993 to address the needs of the trucking industry.
 Thus, this insurance provides various types of coverage such as auto liability, physical damage, and trailer interchange.

-Types of Coverage Provided
+Types of Motor Carrier Coverage Provided

 The only mandatory coverage provided by motor carrier truck insurance is liability insurance.
 This policy pays for any damage that is caused to third parties or their property due to an accident that is caused by you or is a result of your actions.
 When the policy provides coverage for bodily harm, it is called “bodily injury insurance”, while coverage for the property is “property damage coverage”.